mjkeeble/IronSnippets/README.md

  ----------------------------
 # NumberToWords
-Set of functions to convert integers, currencies and floating point numbers to words
+Set of functions to convert integers, decimals and currencies to words.

-float2Words - converts a floating point number to text.
-Calls integer2Words and hundreds2Words functions. currency2Words - converts a monetary value to text.
-Calls integer2Words and hundreds2Words functions.
-Currency list currently only contains dollar, euro and pounds - additional currencies can be added in the currency array. integer2Words - calls hundreds2Words function.

 This may not be the most elegant approach to converting numbers, so improvement suggestions are welcome!

+### float2Words
+Parameters:
+1. num - the number to be converted.

+Returns the amount entered as a text string in words.

+*The code expects a decimal point.* If a comma is used replace the '.' in the split method in line 5 with a comma.

+*Dependencies:* Calls integer2Words and hundreds2Words functions.

+### currency2Words
+Parameters:
+1. num - the value to be converted
+1. 'currency' (optional) - three-letter currency code

+Returns a monetary value as a text string in words.

+The currency list includes dollar, euro and pounds - additional currencies can be added to the currency object after line 22.

+Uses the US numbering system for billions.

+*Dependencies:* Calls integer2Words and hundreds2Words functions.

+### integer2Words
+Parameters:
+1. num - the value to be converted
+1. 'sys' (optional) - enter 'us' to use the American numbering system where 10^9 = 1 billion, otherwise 10^12 = 1 billion

+Returns an integer as a text string in words.

+*Dependencies:* calls hundreds2Words function.

+### hundreds2Words
+Returns an integer value below 1000 as a text string in words.

+Can be used on a stand-alone basis, but is concieved as a subordinated function to the others.

+This function can be used on a stand-alone basis where appropriate, but was concieved as a subordinate function to integer2Words.